A story rooted in farming, community & change

 Sometime in the late 1950s, Claude & Dick hiked up on a hill and noticed an oak grove that almost looked like a heart.
 Brushing aside their hard farmer exteriors they decided to notch out just the top of the copse to make it really resemble a heart.
-In true Booker fashion this was accomplished with a pair of binoculars, a walkie-talkie, lots of hiking & a chainsaw.
+In true Booker fashion this was accomplished with a pair of binoculars, lots of hiking & a tractor.

-The heart has retained its signature shape ever since without any help from us. to our knowledge it only received the first round of trimming
+The heart has retained its signature shape ever since without any help from us.
+To our knowledge it only received the first round of trimming

 As a company we aspire to be as hardworking, humble & caring as those who tread the land before us.
 Although the Booker Brothers no doubt would have rolled their eyes at farming wine grapes instead of barley they set an example of what passion looks like by devoting their life to their land, their animals & their community.
 Just like the Brothers, we own the land we farm and have a vested interest in its health & preservation; we’re not in this for the short run and while the Heart will stay constant as things continue to change.

 A big thank you to Jon & Jaci Wood for these stories – they are long-time residents & farmers on the West Side of Paso Robles who experienced the Brother's tenacity & generosity firsthand. we understand that a lot of stories surround the Booker brothers, please email us at email@example.com if you have additional stories or corrections to what is here*

 As we get feedback & more stories from this post we will be adding additional information, photos & resources here.
 Thank you to everyone who has contributed to helping us tell the story of the Booker Brothers.

 A photo of Heart Hill before it was planted with grapevines (year unknown)